 You’ve changed the content and colors of our app landing page templates.
 But is there anything else you can do to design your landing page and make it stand out?
 The short answer: Yes.

-You need to use a responsive app landing page template to make sure people can view your URL on various devices.
+You need to keep up with the latest app design trends—like using a responsive app landing page template to make sure people can view your URL on various devices.
 (People downloading a mobile app might browse on their desktop, and vice versa.)

 Your app landing page should also skip the navigation bar.
 You want people visiting the page to buy your software, or sign up to the waiting list.
 A navigation bar can distract them from doing that.
 Keep their focus on how awesome your app is.